ZakaHaceCosas/ZakaHaceCosas/README.md

 ## About me

-I'm Zakaria, UI/UX designer with over 4 years of experience, a lot of practive with HTML & CSS, now learning Lua, TypeScript, and React / React Native.
+I'm Zakaria, a  :es:Spanish UI/UX designer with over 4 years of experience, a lot of practive with HTML & CSS, now learning Lua, TypeScript, and React / React Native.
 Always looking for the change to make something epic!

 In case you're interested (thank you btw :smile:), **yeah**, I am available for hire / commissions / whatsoever.
 Sometimes I don't even ask to be paid, as I'm seeking some working experience and practice.